by Gary Foreman

 As much as possible, invest your 401k in something besides your company's stock.
 That way if the company has trouble you won't lose your job and your savings.

 Nick would be wise to routinely try to figure out how he'd honor his commitments if his paycheck were replaced by an unemployment check.
-The U.S. Bureau of Labor Statistics (BLS) study showed the median length of unemployment was a little over 12 weeks.
-So his plan should cover at least three months of lower income.
+His plan should cover at least three months of lower income.

 If you are carrying credit card balances you might want to get credit insurance.
 It's usually not a good deal, but if you suspect a layoff is coming it will continue to pay your monthly minimums while you're unemployed.